Alan Marshall (Australian writer)

-Life and work
+Early life and education

-Marshall was born in Noorat, Victoria.
+William Alan Marshall was born in Noorat, Victoria on 2 May 1902.
 At six years old he contracted polio, which left him with a physical disability that grew worse as he grew older.

+He attended Terang Higher Elementary School for two years, before leaving to work with his father.

+Career

-From an early age, he resolved to be a writer and, in I Can Jump Puddles, he demonstrated an almost total recall of his childhood in Noorat.
+From an early age, Marshall resolved to be a writer and, in I Can Jump Puddles, he demonstrated an almost total recall of his childhood in Noorat.
 The characters and places of his book are thinly disguised from real life: "Mount Turalla" is Mount Noorat, "Lake Turalla" is Lake Keilambete, the "Curruthers" are the Blacks, "Mrs. Conlon" is Mary Conlon of Dixie, Terang, and his best friend, "Joe", is Leo Carmody.

 During the early 1930s.
 Marshall worked as an accountant at the Trueform Boot and Shoe Company, Clifton Hill, and later wrote about life in the factory in his novel How Beautiful are Thy Feet (1949).

 In 1937, he completed his first novel, How Beautiful Are Thy Feet, which remained unpublished until 1949.